AlphaSlayer1964/kemono-dl/README.md

 - Using ```--max-filesize``` or ```--min-filesize``` will cause files that don't have ```content-length``` in their headers to not download.
 This mainly includes external inline images, pfp, and banners.
 - When using ```--favorite-users``` or ```--favorite-posts``` you must get your cookies.txt after logging into kemono.party.
 - If a post encounters an error it will not be recorded in the archive file when using ```--archive archive.txt```
+- You may need to install ffmpeg for yt-dlp to work
+- Embeds and external links in content will be saved to the folder `external files`

 ## Default File Output Format:
 ```